richardolsson/proximity-sensor-ane/README.markdown

 your IDE (e.g. Flash Builder 4.6) to use the ANE file while packaging, and add the SWC file to your SWC path.
 That should be enough to set it up.

-The class to use is called ProximitySensorInterface and resides in the se.riol.anes.proximitysensor package.
-It has a start() and a stop() method to start and stop proximity sensor polling respectively.
-When the sensor detects a change in proximity, a StatusEvent will be dispatched.
+The class to use is called `ProximitySensorInterface` and resides in the `se.riol.anes.proximitysensor package`.
+It has a `start()` and a `stop()` method to start and stop proximity sensor polling respectively.
+When the sensor detects a change in proximity, a `StatusEvent` will be dispatched.

 Here's some very basic sample code, in lieu of a proper example:

 import se.riol.anes.proximitysensor.ProximitySensorInterface;

     var proximity : ProximitySensorInterface;
     proximity.addEventListener(StatusEvent.STATUS, handleProximity);
     proximity.start();

     function handleProximity(ev : StatusEvent) : void
     {
         trace('proximity: '+ev.level);
     }

 # How to help develop